nazy67/terraform_gitlab_project/README.md

 yum install -y gitlab-ce
 ```

-To prepare our machine first we install recommended utilities after that our command curl gets the script form the given link and passes it to bash to run it, "-s" - means silence and "-S" - means show error even when "-s" is used.
-Now we are ready to install commutinty edition of GitLab.
+To prepare our machine first we need to install recommended utilities, after that our command curl gets the script from a given link and passes it to bash to run it where,
+- `s`  means silence
+- `S`  means show error even when "-s" is used.

+Now we are ready to install community edition of GitLab.

-After the installing GitLab we need to configure our newly installed gitlab accound, for that we have to create a new user and password, because originally it was created with roots creadentials.
+After installing GitLab we need to configure our newly installed GitLab accound, for that we have to create a new user and password, because originally it was created with roots creadentials.

 To follow up on requirement the next options were chosen: